 - Email editor.
 MailerLite versus MailChimp email editing experience is close.
 Both are very easy to use.

-- Pricing: MailerLite is on average X% cheaper than Mailchimp. how much cheaper depends on the number of subscribers.
+- Pricing: MailerLite is almost 50% cheaper for 5K contacts and 26% cheaper for 10K contacts than Mailchimp. how much cheaper depends on the number of subscribers.

 - Send postcards.
 Mailchimp allows you to send postcards as you would email campaigns to 27 countries.
 MailerLite doesn’t.